brackish888/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+- This repository is my version and work from the starter code supplied for the project by LighthouseLabs: We cloned a starter repositiory to practice our HTML, CSS, JS, jQuery and AJAX front-end skills, while using Node, Express for back-end skills.

+## Features

+- Include a navigation bar that comes with you while you scroll,
+- A character countdown that turns red when you have reached the max character amount of a single tweet (max of 140),
+- Error messages if too few( 0 characters) or too many (>140 characters) are put into the new-tweet box,
+- Responsive design that allows for tablet, desktop and phone layouts.

 ## Getting Started